jonnor/ESC-CNN-microcontroller/report/report.md

 End-to-end CNN models using raw audio as input becomes extra interesting with such a co-processor, since it allows also the filterbank processing to be offloaded from the general purpose CPU.

+Active Learning

 `TODO: write some section about challenges`
 Collecting training data
 Out-of-domain data, detecting

-How to collect

-Perform classification on-device, but also allow to send a feature representation.
 Hybrid methods.

-Maybe for a subset of classification candidates
+Perform classification on-device, but also allow to send a feature representation, or raw data.
+Active learning to decide what to send?